jsadowski7/README-Generator/README.md

 For the installation of this app, the user should have Node.js installed as well as npm manager.
 Once those are installed, use ``` npm i -y ``` to download a json package and begin using the application.

 ## Testing
-To test the application open an integrated terminal for the index.js file and run ‘node index.js’ in the terminal.
+To test the application open an integrated terminal for the index.js file and run ``` node index.js ``` in the terminal.
 This will begin the prompted questions for the README.md file.

 ## Contribution
 If a user wants to contribute to this repo they can download the code using an ssh key and work locally from their own repository.